Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Results

 In our phenomenological hardening model, all sources take the same total time from galaxy merger to SMBH coalescence, set by $\thardf$.
 The way this hardening rate is distributed across the binary's lifetime depends on its mass, such that higher mass sources spend less time at high frequencies.
 This is because 1) more massive sources evolve more rapidly by GWs when they reach small separations and 2) more massive sources merge at larger separations.
 These combined effects require high-mass sources to evolve slower than low-mass sources at low frequencies, in order to meet the same fixed $\thardf$.
 Thus, in our model, massive sources take longer to reach the PTA frequency band.
 Lower-mass sources will reach the PTA band more quickly, and then dwell there longer as they harden slower than their high-mass counterparts until they eventually coalesce.
 The slower evolution of massive binaries to PTA frequencies means they tend to be nearer when they emit in the PTA band.
 However, those that start at too low of redshifts will not reach separations small enough for PTA-band emissions by redshift zero.

 When $\thardf$ is increased, this extends the evolution time of binaries at all masses, moving the entire populations to smaller final comoving distances.
 The left column of \figref{fig:spectra_hard} shows this to be similarly true for both the background and single sources, with $\dcbg$ decreasing by $\sim\!\!1.0 ~\tr{dex}$ and $\dcss$ by $\sim\!\!1.1 ~\tr{dex}$ when $\thardf$ is raised from 0.1 Gyr (light blue) to 11.0 Gyr (dark blue).
 Secondly, when the hardening time is extended, the most massive sources are unlikely to reach small enough separations to emit at PTA-detectable frequencies, producing a decrease in mass.
 This effect is largest at high frequencies, to which binaries take the longest to evolve.
+Thirdly, when the overall binary lifetime is short, even high mass binaries can be driven by non-GW hardening represented by $\hardnuinner$, causing a low-frequency flattening or turnover in the $\hc$ spectrum as described in the $\hardnuinner$ analysis below.
 The characteristic strain has a greater proportional dependence on $\massss$ than $\dcss$, so the changes in $\hcss$ with varying $\thardf$ follow the changes in $\massss$.
 When considering the background, the filtration of massive sources applies to a larger \textit{number} of sources at low frequencies, where massive sources are numerous.
 Thus, long $\thardf$ decreases $\hcbg$ slightly more than it decreases $\hcss$ at low frequencies.

 Per Eq.\ \ref{eq:hard_phenom}, $\hardnuinner$ sets the hardening rate in the small-separation regime, with the asymptotic behavior of

 A flatter (less negative) $\hardnuinner$ increases the hardening rate at the lowest end of the PTA frequency regime before $(d a/d t)|_\tr{gw}$ dominates \citep[see Fig.~3 in][]{ng+23_astro}.
 This represents faster hardening by processes like stellar scattering and circumbinary disk torques and produces the low-frequency turnover in both $\hcbg$ and $\hcss$ apparent in the top panels of \figref{fig:spectra_hard}.